EJDiamond/St-George-Hotel/README.md

 #### - __Edit Bookings__

-From the my bookings edit booking link the user is sent to the booking form with all the booking details already in, from here they can change an aspect of the booking they require.]
+From the my bookings edit booking link the user is sent to the booking form with all the booking details prepopulated, from here they can change an aspect of the booking they require.

 ![Edit Bookings](/assets/images/edit-booking.png)